-'Reversing' the symptoms of asthmaJanuary 22nd, 2013 in Inflammatory disorders /
+'Reversing' the symptoms of asthmaJanuary 22, 2013 in Medicine & Health / Inflammatory disorders

 University of New South Wales researchers have developed a compound that has had a surprise result: being effective in the prevention of asthma.

 The compound was originally developed to treat leukaemia.